 Realizing the need to maintain permafrost and the advantages of freezing previously thawed unstable ground, Erv Long developed the Thermopile system in the late 1950's.

 Working at that time for the US Army Corps of Engineers, Long patented his passive thermal transfer process.
 The first commercial units were installed by the Corps in 1960.
-These installations at the Aurora and Glennallen communication sites are still functioning today.
+These installations at the Aurora communication site are still functioning today.

 With hundreds of installations and thousands of units designed, manufactured and installed, AFI has been the leader in state-of-the-art passive ground freezing and thawing systems.

-As development continues in the unstable arctic and sub-arctic areas, these systems become more refined and improved.
-AFI has designed and worked with many aspects of the soil stabilization problem.
-They have developed frost-proof bench marks for use by surveyors, pioneered controlled thawing techniques to eliminate frost in some areas, and worked extensively on stabilization of land-slide areas.
-Their experience also includes development of impervious frozen barriers to confine hazardous waste and control groundwater, passive freezers, geothermal heating, systems for powerline foundations and anchors, and have done work on permafrost water supply dams, levees, and groins for river bank stabilization.
+As development continues in the unstable arctic and sub-arctic areas, these systems have become more refined and improved.
+In addition to providing the premier foundations for buildings, tanks, towers, and other structures on permafrost, AFI has designed and worked with many aspects of the permafrost stabilization problem.
+They have developed frost-proof bench marks for use by surveyors, pioneered controlled thawing techniques to eliminate frost and frost heave in some areas, and worked extensively on stabilization of land-slide areas.
+Their experience also includes deployment of impervious frozen barriers to confine hazardous waste and control groundwater, passive freezers, geothermal heating, and water supply dams.